COVID-19: Resources for Organizations

 For current information on the Vermont Arts Council's grantmaking during the COVID-19 pandemic, including changes and additions to current grant programs, please visit our "COVID-19 and Vermont Arts Council Grantmaking" page.

-The Council has partnered with Vermont Humanities to create the Vermont Cultural Relief Grant Program for arts and humanities organizations facing financial hardship as a result of the COVID-19 pandemic.
-Funding for this program is provided primarily from the National Endowment for the Arts (NEA) and the National Endowment for the Humanities (NEH) through the Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020.
-Apply for a Cultural Relief grant today.
+The Council partnered with Vermont Humanities to create the Vermont Cultural Relief Grant Program for arts and humanities organizations facing financial hardship as a result of the COVID-19 pandemic.
+Through the Cultural Relief Grant program, the Council and Vermont Humanities have distributed over $780,000 to 123 arts and cultural organizations.
+Funding for this program was provided primarily from the National Endowment for the Arts (NEA) and the National Endowment for the Humanities (NEH) through the Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020.
+Applications to the Cultural Relief Grant program are closed.

 Information on CARES Act Relief Fund for US Nonprofits